Graduate Certificate Program

 WS 5360 Foundations of Women's Studies

-Requirements also include 9 hours of electives approved by the Advisor of the Women's Studies Program.
+Requirements also include 9 hours of electives approved by the Advisor of the Women's & Gender Studies.
 These electives may include but are not limited to:

 *WS 5000 Practicum in Women's Studies